GuruMaps/AndroidManual/03-settings.md

 ### Show Coordinates {#showCoordinates}

-To enable the real-time display of coordinates on the map, turn on this option.
-If enabled, crosshairs will appear in the center of the map and coordinates for the crosshairs will be beneath the map scale bar in selected format as well as the current zoom level:
+To enable the real-time display of coordinates on the map, turn this option on.
+If enabled, “crosshairs” will appear in the map’s center with coordinates and zoom level in the selected format.

 <img src="/assets/show_coordinates.png" width="375" height="58" />